How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo setenforce 1

-This command is temporary and only lasts until the next reboot.
-For permanent changes, edit /etc/selinux/config as described earlier.
+This change is temporary and reverts to the configured mode at the next reboot.
+For a permanent change, edit /etc/selinux/config as described earlier.

 Analyze SELinux Audit Logs